gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Evidence Act Workshops
 These workshops are for Federal Executive Branch employees only.
 Register online and see resources from past workshops at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a>

-### Upcoming Federal Workshops
+### Past Federal Workshops

 ### How to Conduct Randomized Controlled Trials
-This session will help participants learn how to conduct randomized controlled trials, and address common challenges and misconceptions.
+This session helped participants learn how to conduct randomized controlled trials, and addressed common challenges and misconceptions.
 - August 17, 2020 (virtual).
-Register <a href="https://community.max.gov/x/yrHGe">via MAX.gov.</a>

-### Past Federal Workshops

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
 This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.